paulbroyles/tei-workshop-instructions/index.md

 10. Click the Save button at the top of the page.
 In the left column, enter a brief description of what you've done in the box marked "Message," then scroll down and click `Save`.
 11. At the top of the screen, click on the words `Current doc: index.xml`.
 Select `View on GitHub Pages`.
 A new tab will open, showing you that your poem is visible on the web.

-**Bonus Activity:** Visit the (TEI Guidelines)[http://www.tei-c.org/release/doc/tei-p5-doc/en/html/], view the chapter on Verse, and look up how to encode rhyme.
+**Bonus Activity:** Visit the [TEI Guidelines](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/), view the chapter on Verse, and look up how to encode rhyme.
 Add the appropriate markup.

 # Exercise 2: Encoding Manuscript Materials